 With digital marketing, all you need is a good internet connection and a little bit of cash to get started.

-Millions of other people are doing it and traditional advertising can leave you bankrupt before you even make a sell.
+The problem?
+Millions of other people are doing it and traditional advertising can leave you bankrupt before you even make a sale.

 So how do you reach your potential customer and convince them to make a purchase without paying for traditional marketing?

-By letting your happy and loyal customers do the marketing for you.
+The answer: By letting your happy and loyal customers do the marketing for you.
+For free.

 UGC is a powerful tool in both raising brand awareness and influencing purchasing behavior.
-In fact, 85% of social media users say that they trust UGC more than they trust brand content or traditional marketing.
+In fact, 60% of consumers say this type of content is the most authentic type.

-If you can make it cool to share your product on social media, then your word of mouth marketing campaign is on its way.
+The bottom line?
+If you can make it cool to share your product on social media, your word-of-mouth marketing campaign is on its way.

-If you’re a bit impatient to wait for the personal recommendations to trickle out to your target audience, then you can take matters in your own hands and launch a referral program.
+If you don’t want to wait for the personal recommendations to trickle out to your target audience, take matters into your own hands and launch a referral program.

-It works by sending an automated email after purchase, offering your chosen incentive to customers if they refer a friend.
-When the friend makes a purchase using the original customer’s code, then the incentive is paid out.
+It sends an automated email after purchase, offering your chosen incentive to customers if they refer a friend.
+When the friend makes a purchase using the original customer’s code, the incentive is paid out.

 All you have to do is choose the incentive for your program and let the app do the rest.

-Influencer marketing is incredibly powerful and you’ve likely seen all the #ads on social media already.
+Influencer marketing is incredibly powerful.
+You’ve likely seen all the #ads on social media already.
 People grow to love influencers, for whatever reason, and so they trust their recommendations on any given brand or product.

 Truthfully, though, it’s quite difficult to do.
-It’s difficult to get in touch with an influencer that’s worth your money and it’s difficult to afford an influencer that actually has any influence.
+It’s difficult to get in touch with an influencer worth your money, and it’s difficult to afford an influencer who actually has any influence.

-In fact, it’s not uncommon for social media stars to charge anywhere from $5,000 to $10,000 per sponsored post, depending on how many followers they have and the channels they’re using.
+In fact, it’s not uncommon for social media stars to charge up to $10,000 per sponsored post, depending on how many followers they have and the channels they’re using.
 (YouTube, in particular, is where the big bucks are.)

 But it’s still a worthy contender in this list of ways to create a powerful word-of-mouth marketing strategy because it works.
 Eight out of 10 consumers have purchased something after it was recommended by an influencer.